-- Pedestrian crashes were 10.6 times more likely to result in a death than other crashes.
+- Pedestrian crashes are 10.6 times more likely to result in death than other crashes.

 - One-half (49%) of the pedestrians in crashes were under 25 years of age.

-Although 55% of the pedestrians involved in an accident did not contribute to the crash, there are leading contributing factors of pedestrians in crashes in Utah as of 2012.
-These are:
+Although most pedestrians involved in an accident do not contribute to the crash, the leading contributing factors to pedestrian accidents are:

 - Improper crossing (13%)